 Doomscrolling is the act of reading news that gives you anxiety but not being able to stop yourself from doing so.
 Those who participate in doomscrolling aren’t gluttons for punishment; they are looking to relieve their anxiety rather than increase it.
 Each article or post is like a mirage, providing the traveler with a feeling of hope until they take a closer look.
 The effects of this virtual trek can have a negative effect on your mental health.
 Based on a study published by the Kaiser Family Foundation, 53% of adults in the US have reported their mental health being negatively affected by current events.
 While this post may make you feel that you have fallen victim to doomscrolling yet again, this article isn’t another example of doom and gloom reading.
 After all, the next step after identifying the problem is finding ways to combat it.

 How to Prevent Doomscrolling

 The key is to strike a balance in the content you consume on social media.
 The stress associated with reading only about contemptuous politics or other world events can cause anyone to lose their hair, while only watching adorable animal videos will leave you uninformed about the world around you.
 Therefore, the way to achieve the harmonious balance of being informed and sane is to have a plan for what you’re looking for on social media.
 If you’re feeling stressed from a long day of work, check out sites where you know you will find light-hearted content (such as this dog video compilation from The Dodo.).

 While this overabundance of information at our fingertips can feel overwhelming, it can also be useful, but only on your own terms.
-In the end, we are the ones doing the reading the news, despite how it may seem like they are drawing you in.
+In the end, we are the ones reading the news, despite how it may seem like you’re being drawn in.
 Don’t forget to trust your instincts when you feel yourself getting overwhelmed, and take a break.
 Things are better in moderation, and information consumption is no different.